jachee/arocla/README.md

 #Auto-rotating On-call List Application

-### Current Working status: BROKEN
+### Current Working status: Working!

-A Flask app that reads a JSON file with team-member info, and spits out an on-call list based on the week of the year.
+A Flask app that reads a JSON file with team info, and spits out an on-call list for each team based on the team's roster JSON file and the week of the year.

 The `logo.svg` and `yes.png`  are both public domain works.
 Feel free to replace those.